SKopecz/PositiveIntegrators.jl/docs/src/stratospheric_reaction_benchmark.md

 stratreac_plot(sol_MPRK, "MPRK22(1.0)", ref_sol)
 ```

 To improve the solution of the MPRK scheme we can inrecase the method's `small_constant`.
-Trial and error has shown that `small_constant = 1e-6` is a good value for the given parameters.
+Trial and error has shown that `small_constant = 1e-6` is a good value for this problem and the given tolerances.

 ```@example stratreac
 # compute MPRK solution with modified small_constant